hackersifu/log_analysis_buddy/README.md

 test_logs.csv
 Please provide any additional context you'd like to provide to the Log Analysis Buddy.
 Look for malicious trends.
+[?]
+Please select the model you would like to use for this session.: gpt-3.5-turbo text-davinci-002
+ > gpt-3.5-turbo
 ```

 ## Example Output